rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Really fast, it seems.
 Java 11 appears to be due out in September.
 Maybe I should think about something else.
 It's probably time to switch to the hideous implicit Java formatting standards.
+I also see that the custom for the signature for `main` has changed; a lot of the sample Java code now uses `public static void main(String... args)`.
+See, for example, http://openjdk.java.net/jeps/328.
 [1] I used to cover graphs when I taught CSC 152, the predecessor to CSC 207.
 But it was clear that I crammed way too much in 152.